THE Australian Medical

 medicine should be reserved for

-bacterial eye infections.The above snippet is the first part of an article sent to subscribers in Pharmacy Daily's issue from 07 May 10 To see the full story, see the embedded issue below or CLICK HERE to download Pharmacy Daily from 07 May 10
+used indiscriminately,” Stawell added.The above article was sent to subscribers in Pharmacy Daily's issue from 07 May 10 To see the full newsletter, see the embedded issue below or CLICK HERE to download Pharmacy Daily from 07 May 10

 Thank you for signing up!
 Check your email inbox – you should shortly receive a message with a link which must be clicked to confirm your subscription.